ndragun92/os-windows11/README.md

 ## FAQ

 - Is this the full operating system?
-    - No, This is not a full operating system, and It is also not affiliated by Microsoft in any way.
+    - No, This is not an entire operating system, and It is also not affiliated with Microsoft in any way.
 - How long did it take?
-    - I have started with this project around 1 week ago
+    - I started with this project around 1 week ago
 - Did you use any UI/Library?
     - No.
 - Can I contribute?
     - Yes, you can!
-Open an issue, create a pull request, head over to [discussions](https://github.com/ndragun92/os-windows11/discussions) or join the [Discord](https://discord.gg/rcU9d5QyST).
+Open an issue, create a pull request, head over to [discussions](https://github.com/ndragun92/os-windows11/discussions), or join the [Discord](https://discord.gg/rcU9d5QyST).
 - Where did you get the inspiration from, if you have?
-    - To be honest since I am fan of Windows 11 I came to random idea to recreate it in browser
+    - To be honest, since I am a fan of Windows 11 I came to the random idea to recreate it in the browser

 ## 🌟 Star this project